gatsbyjs/gatsby/docs/docs/how-plugins-apis-are-run.md

 All actions take 3 arguments:

 1. The core information required by the action.
-E.g for [createNode](/docs/actions/#createNode), we must pass a node
+E.g. for [createNode](/docs/actions/#createNode), we must pass a node
 2. The plugin that is calling this action.
-E.g `createNode` uses this to assign the owner of the new node
+E.g. `createNode` uses this to assign the owner of the new node
 3. An object with misc action options:
     - **traceId**: [See below](#using-traceid-to-await-downstream-api-calls)
     - **parentSpan**: opentracing span (see [tracing docs](/docs/performance-tracing/))